 Outside of the U.S., our subsidiaries located in Australia, Belgium, Japan, Italy, Korea, the P.R.C., the United Kingdom and Brazil distribute our Company's products.
-Operations in Maasmechelen, Belgium; St. Gallen, Switzerland; Shanghai, P.R.C.; and Montevideo, Uruguay reinforce our commitment to their regions.
+Operations in Maasmechelen, Belgium; St. Gallen, Switzerland; Shanghai, P.R.C.; and Montevideo, Uruguay; reinforce our commitment to their regions.

-During 2019, manufacturing capacity met business demand.
+During 2020, manufacturing capacity met business demand.
 Production requirements in the immediate future are expected to be met through existing facilities, planned facility expansions, the installation of new automatic and semi-automatic machine tools, efficiency and productivity improvements, the use of leased space and available subcontract services.
-In 2019, we completed a project to significantly expand our manufacturing facility in Sioux Falls, SD, and construction will be completed in early 2020 on a project that will more than double the size of our Contractor segment facility in Rogers, MN.
-We are in the planning and design phases of additional projects to expand capacity in other manufacturing and distribution locations in 2020 and beyond.
+In 2020, we completed a project to significantly expand our Contractor segment facility in Rogers, Minnesota.
+We are in the planning and design phases of additional projects to expand capacity in other manufacturing and distribution locations in 2021 and beyond.
 For more details on our facilities, see Item 2, Properties.